cozy/cozy-stack/doc/architecture.md

 - the data are stored in couchdb and a space for files
 - a couchdb database is specific to an instance (no mix of data from 2 users in the same database).

+### Reverse proxy

+The reverse proxy is here to accept HTTPS connexions and forward the request to the cozy stack.
+It's here mainly to manage the TLS part.

 ### The Cozy Stack